D4v1dWTF/UFO-Adventure/README.md

 ## Credits / Assets

 - Sprites drawn by you on Pixilart: https://www.pixilart.com/draw (UFO player, enemies, bullets, light balls, beacons, portals, etc.)
-- Burger sprite: from the internet (please replace with the URL and license you downloaded it from).
+- Burger sprite: from the internet.

+## Development

+This project is a beginner practice game to learn Godot, developed with help from Cursor during implementation.